rust-lang/book/nostarch/chapter11.md

 Listing 11-6: A test for <code>can_hold</code> that checks whether a larger rectangle can indeed hold a smaller rectangle

-Note that we’ve added a new line inside the `tests` module: `use super::*;` [1].
-The `tests` module is a regular module that follows the usual visibility rules we covered in “Paths for Referring to an Item in the Module Tree” on page XX.
+Note the `use super::*;` line inside the `tests` module.
+The `tests` module is a regular module that follows the usual visibility rules we covered in Chapter 7 in the “Paths for Referring to an Item in the Module Tree” section.
 Because the `tests` module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.
 We use a glob here, so anything we define in the outer module is available to this `tests` module.

 We’ve named our test `larger_can_hold_smaller`, and we’ve created the two